 And we all giggled uncontrollably, especially my mother.

-My sister is not, by any stretch of the imagination, a wild and crazy person.
+My sister was not, by any stretch of the imagination, a wild and crazy person.
 So her impersonation of “Uncle Ho Ho” was a one-time performance, never repeated.
 It still stands out in my memory, though, as one of the funniest evenings I ever spent with her.
 We had a lot of other fun times, but that was an outstanding Christmas because it was one of the few years that we celebrated at someone else’s home in a manner beyond our usual customs.